Martin Abraham

-Martin Abraham (born 20 September 1978 in Moravská Třebová) is a retired Czech footballer, who played for the Czech Republic, Cyprus and Germany.
+Martin Abraham (born 20 September 1978) is a Czech retired professional footballer, who played as a midfielder in the Czech Republic, Cyprus and Germany.

 Career

-Having played at youth level for Roubina Dolní Kounice and FC Zeman Brno, Abraham started his professional career with 1.
+Abraham was born in Moravská Třebová.
+Having played at youth level for Roubina Dolní Kounice and FC Zeman Brno, he started his professional career with 1.
 FC Slovácko.
 After moving to Slovan Liberec with whom he won the 2005–06 Czech First League, he transferred to FK Mladá Boleslav.
-Abraham was called up to the Czech Republic national football team by Karel Brückner for the Euro 2008 qualification games on 7 October 2006 against San Marino and on 11 October 2006 against Ireland.
+Abraham was called up to the Czech Republic national team by Karel Brückner for the Euro 2008 qualification games on 7 October 2006 against San Marino and on 11 October 2006 against Ireland.
 He was an unused substitute in both games.

 Abraham joined Sparta Prague in July 2007, signing a three-year contract for a fee of 15 million koruna.
 He scored his first goal for the club after entering the game as a substitute in a 4–1 league victory away at Viktoria Žižkov on 25 August 2007.
 Abraham's stay at Sparta was short-lived, playing only six league games before transferring to Prague derby rivals Slavia Prague in January 2008 for 10 million koruna.
 He played 12 games for Slavia in the second half of the 2007–08 Czech First League as the club became league champions.

-Abraham joined Cypriot side AEK Larnaca FC in August 2008 on a one-year loan from Slavia Prague, in a deal containing a second-year buy option.
-He went on to sign for Zlín in the Czech 2.
+Abraham joined Cypriot side AEK Larnaca in August 2008 on a one-year loan from Slavia Prague, in a deal containing a second-year buy option.
+He went on to sign for FC Tescoma Zlín in the Czech 2.
 Liga on a six-month loan in January 2010.

-In 2010, he was signed by SV Wehen.
+In 2010, he was signed by SV Wehen Wiesbaden.
 In 2012, Abraham signed with FC Bohemians 1905.